Saran440/hr-expense/hr_expense_advance_overdue_reminder/README.rst

 Configuration
 =============

-Specify the time period for the set due date clearing advance. (default: 30 days)
+To configure this module, you need to:

-Go to: Expenses -> Configuration -> Settings -> Default Terms Due Date (days)
+#.
+Go to *Settings > Technical > Overdue Reminders > Reminder Definition*.

-e.g. 15 days, Employee created advance 14/08/2020 and
+#.
+Create as 1 model (hr.expense.sheet).
-Company allow to advance an amount to the employee 15/08/2020.
+#.
+Specify the time period for the set due date clearing advance.
+This field is Terms Due Date has default 30 days and it will compute due date by today + Terms Due Date, when you Post Journal Entries on expense sheet.
-Due Date will automatic generated to 30/08/2020 (15/08/2020 + 15 days).
+#.
+Specify other fields (if any)

 Usage
 =====